Should Banana Slug Observations from CA Should be Obscured?

 The genus Ariolimax is currently broken into 5 taxa in 2 subgenera based on penis morphology:

-There are 2 clades within A. columbianus, for which we propose species rank:
+There are 2 clades within A. columbianus, for which scientists propose species rank:

 A. columbianus - ranging from northwest California to southeast Alaska